sapinspys/Sprint-Challenge--Testing/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. In Jest, what are the differences between `describe()` and `it()` globals, and what are good uses for them?

+describe() is used for organizing similar tests together by label.
+It() is how you create a test with jest.

 1. What is the point of `Test Driven Development`?
 What do you think about this approach?

+To let your tests drive development instead of testing after development.
+It feels unnatural to me but I think it's because I need to practice.
+I definitely think TDD is important because it allows the developer to begin thinking about how data flows first.

 1. Mention three types of automated tests.

+Unit testing, integration testing, component testing, snapshot testing.

 ## Project Set Up